nee-raj/basic-spring-angular/README.md

 # basic-spring-angular
-This is a simple Spring MVC with Angular App
+This is a simple Spring MVC with Angular App - work in progress